How the IPTN Works

 Tier 1 Universal Activities

-Collective activities for ALL IPTN members organized around improving access to rigorous standards-based instruction and improved postsecondary outcomes for students in LRE 3 and Black students with an IEP.
+Collective activities for ALL IPTN members organized around improving access to rigorous standards-based instruction and improved postsecondary outcomes for students with Intellectual and Developmental Disabilities and Black students with an IEP.
 Examples of these activities include microlearning, cross-organization problem-solving, data-based root cause analysis, community of practice (CoP) share-outs, and informal meetings between members outside of IPTN sessions.

 Tier 2 Communities of Practice